sbamin/code101/web/docs/hpc/cpu/sumner_2.md

 *   Once a jupyter session begins and assuming you are on a secure local area network, you can open URL: `https://<REMOTEIP>:<PORT>/lab` to launch jupyter lab.

-!!! info "Run jupyterlab from a compute and not login node"
+!!! warning "Run jupyterlab from a compute and not login node"
+    **Avoid running JupyterLab server on a login node.** It will most likely be killed by HPC admins.
 For longer running and compute-intensive jupyterlab sessions, it is preferable to run jupyterlab from a compute and not a login node.
-Talk to your HPC staff on policies regarding use of compute node to start a jupyter session.
+This requires series of secure port forwarding which is beyond the scope of current documentation.
+However, your HPC may already have support for running JupyterLab on a compute node, e.g, similar to this one at [Univ. of Bern](https://hpc-unibe-ch.github.io/software/JupyterLab.html) or [Princeton Univ.](https://researchcomputing.princeton.edu/support/knowledge-base/jupyter).
+Talk to your HPC staff for policies on running JupyterLab server.

 Before continuing setup (not over yet!), let's logout and login first from interactive job and exit HPC.